Characters of the Dead or Alive series: Lisa Hamilton/La Mariposa

-Lisa Hamilton (リサ・ハミルトン, Risa Hamiruton) is a young African-American woman who first appears in Dead or Alive Xtreme Beach Volleyball, being hired by Zack as Zack Island's holiday representative.
+Lisa Hamilton (リサ・ハミルトン, Risa Hamiruton) is a young Hispanic woman who first appears in Dead or Alive Xtreme Beach Volleyball, being hired by Zack as Zack Island's holiday representative.
 Prior to her appearance, she was once the lead scientist at DOATEC, being involved in the Epsilon Project.
 However she released Hayate.
 She then left DOATEC for a job as a stockbroker, though she still remains affiliated to DOATEC as its lead scientist for Project Alpha.
 Lisa is very sociable, getting along with everyone, including Ayane and Christie.
 She also seems to be a bit of a workaholic, evident by her multiple jobs, and the fact that she is almost always seen doing some form of work.
 Her multiple careers and job-changing is a trait she shares with Tina, her best friend from her high school days.
 In Dead or Alive 4, she appears as a masked luchadora named La Mariposa (ラ・マリポーサ, Ra Maripōsa), entering the tournament to match her wrestling skills against Tina's.
 She also confronts Hayate, revealing to him that she had manipulated him into destroying DOATEC.
 Also, in a cutscene involving her talking to Helena, she has shown to have some form of resentment with the company, specifically with Donovan's motives.
 She finally teams up with Tina to defeat a rival wrestling team at the end of her story mode, revealing her true identity in the process.
 In Dead or Alive 5, it is revealed that she is an operative for Donovan's new organization, MIST.
 In the game's true ending, after she frees Hayate and the Mugen Tenshin ninja and Hayabusa destroy the lab, she is trapped under some debris and her scream can be heard in the following explosion.
-Thankfully, she survived manage to get out of MIST's oil rig hideout as of Dead or Alive 6, and was “replaced” by NiCO.
+Thankfully, she survived manage to get out of MIST's oil rig hideout as of Dead or Alive 6, and was "replaced" by NiCO.
 Before the sixth tournament, Lisa also prepared a prototype anti-Epsilon brace to prevent the Epsilon cells freezing Hayate's body for a limited time during his encounter with one of the MIST agents.